lehquan/scale-effect/README.md

-# Center and scale object to fit camera viewport
+# Center and zoom camera into object.